 By restricting the light rays to the equatorial plane, the unstable circular photon orbits radius $x_{ps}$ in terms of metric components, given by Eq.~(\ref{compo}), is the solution of the equation \cite{Bozza:2002af}

 which implies

-The unstable photon orbit radius is the largest root of the Eq.~(\ref{ps1}).
-It turns out that the photon sphere depends on the parameter $l$ as well as the rotation parameter.
+The unstable photon orbit radius is the largest root of the Eq.~\ref{ps1}.
+It turns out that the photon sphere depends on the parameter $l$ and the rotation parameter.
 By fixing the winding of light rays to be counterclockwise, we assign $a>0$ (prograde orbits), if the black hole also rotates in the counterclockwise direction and $a<0$ (retrograde) if the black rotates in the opposite direction of photon winding i.e., clockwise.
-Fig.~\ref{plot4} shows the decrease in radius $x_{ps}$ with the rotation parameter $a$ while the opposite behaviour with respect to the parameter $l$ and suggests that the $x_{ps}$ of LMRBH is greater than the Kerr black holes.
-Fig.~\ref{plot4} also suggests that the photons forming prograde orbits are allowed to get closer to the black hole than the photons forming retrograde orbits.
-The critical impact parameter $u_{ps}$ is defined as the impact parameter for which the closest approach distance $x_0$ is equal to the photon orbit radius $x_{ps}$.
-We have plotted the critical impact parameter (cf. Fig.~\ref{plot5}) with varying $a$ and $l$ and found that it varies in a similar way as unstable photon orbit radius.
+Fig.~\ref{plot4} shows the decrease in radius $x_{ps}$ with the rotation parameter $a$ while the opposite behaviour concerning the parameter $l$ and suggests that the $x_{ps}$ of LMRBH is greater than the Kerr black holes.
+Fig.~\ref{plot4} also suggests that the photons forming prograde orbits can get closer to the black hole than the photons forming retrograde orbits.
+The critical impact parameter $u_{ps}$ is the parameter for which the closest approach distance $x_0$ equals the photon orbit radius $x_{ps}$.
+We have plotted the critical impact parameter (cf. Fig.~\ref{plot5}) with varying $a$ and $l$ and found that it varies similarly to unstable photon orbit radius.

 Moreover, the deflection angle of a photon moving in the equatorial plane of the LMRBH spacetime can be obtained by using the null geodesic equations, which are first-order ordinary differential equations \cite{Chandrasekhar:1985kt}.
-The light bending angle in a general rotating stationary spacetime described by the line element (\ref{NSR}), for a closest distance approach $x_0$ is given by \citep{Islam:2021ful, Islam:2021dyk, Bozza:2002zj, Virbhadra:1998dy}
+The light bending angle in a general rotating stationary spacetime described by the line element (\ref{NSR}), for a closest distance approach $x_0$ is given by \cite{Islam:2021ful, Islam:2021dyk, Bozza:2002zj, Virbhadra:1998dy}

-This integral is non-trivial to solve, and hence, we expand it near the unstable photon sphere radius \citep{Virbhadra:1999nm,Claudel:2000yi,Bozza:2002zj} by defining a new variable $z=1-x_0/x$ in SDL \citep{Tsukamoto:2016jzh,Zhang:2017vap}.
-This technique not only shows the behaviour of photons near the photon sphere but also provides an analytical representation of the deflection angle as \citep{Bozza:2002zj,Kumar:2020sag,Islam:2020xmy}
+This integral is non-trivial to solve, and hence, we expand it near the unstable photon sphere radius \cite{Virbhadra:1999nm,Claudel:2000yi,Bozza:2002zj} by defining a new variable $z=1-x_0/x$ in strong deflection limit (SDL) \cite{Tsukamoto:2016jzh,Zhang:2017vap}.
+This technique not only shows the behaviour of photons near the photon sphere but also provides an analytical representation of the deflection angle as \cite{Bozza:2002zj,Kumar:2020sag,Islam:2020xmy}